 - Veterans of the armed forces

 Shook and Fletcher originated in 1901 as an iron, brick and coal products manufacturer.
 They expanded into the insulation sector in 1949, and today they remain one of the largest industrial insulation producers in the southeast United States.

 Employees of Shook and Fletcher bought the company in 1967.
 It has remained family owned and operated since that time.

 Until the 1970s, Shook and Fletcher predominantly used asbestos to provide the insulation component of their products.
 They then replaced the asbestos fibers with fiberglass and other chemicals such as polystyrene, talc and hexabromocyclododecane (HBCD).

-Despite declaring bankruptcy in 2002, Shook and Fletcher now operates seven offices in Alabama, Georgia and Tennessee.
+Shook and Fletcher operates six distribution facilities that serve customers in Alabama, Georgia, Tennessee, Mississippi and the Gulf Coast.
 They work with more than 30 different manufacturers to produce more than 50 specialty products.
 None of these products are used for residential insulation purposes.